 If other grooming practices described above, like stripping, are performed regularly on schedule, bathing is not needed quite as often.

-How to Groom a Westie Video – West Highland Terrier Grooming
+A Westie Grooming Video – West Highland Terrier Grooming

-This dog grooming DVD shows a groomer at work clipping a West Highland White Terrier.
+This Westie grooming DVD shows a groomer at work clipping a West Highland White Terrier.
 It provides a good guide on how to groom a Westie.

 In the video, the groomer uses some Wahl clippers, a brand of clipper that is proving to be very popular with pet stylists and dog owners alike: